Rick Doblin: FDA rejection of MDMA therapy

 On June 4, 2024, an independent advisory panel to the U.S. Food and Drug Administration (FDA) voted against recommending approval of MDMA-assisted therapy for post-traumatic stress disorder (PTSD).
 The panel reviewed evidence from two Phase 3 clinical trials submitted by Lykos Therapeutics, the MAPS-affiliated company conducting the studies.
 While some panel members acknowledged the potential promise of MDMA therapy, the majority expressed concerns about data reliability, insufficient safety protocols, and the lack of long-term follow-up data.

 Specific criticisms included the unblinded nature of the trials, reliance on therapists trained internally by MAPS, and the absence of diverse participant samples.
 The panel also noted a significant placebo effect and questioned whether the results could be generalized beyond the controlled study setting.
 Several members emphasized the need for independent replication of findings before MDMA could be considered for approval.

 During the open public hearing portion of the meeting, over 30 speakers shared comments.
 Several speakers, including scientists, bioethicists, and trauma survivors, voiced concerns about the influence of MAPS and Rick Doblin on the trial process.
-Brian Pace, of the Center for Psychedelic Drug Research and Education an Ohio State University, warned against the rush to approve MDMA therapy and highlighted Doblin's long-standing vision of psychedelics as a tool for global peace.
-Others questioned whether Doblin's idealistic framing could overshadow important safety and ethical concerns.
+Some questioned whether Doblin's idealistic framing could overshadow important safety and ethical concerns.

 In the wake of the FDA advisory panel’s rejection of MDMA-assisted therapy and the subsequent retractions of key research articles, Lykos Therapeutics (formerly MAPS Public Benefit Corporation) underwent significant structural changes.
 In August 2024, the company announced it was laying off approximately 75% of its workforce, affecting roughly 100 employees.
 The layoffs were attributed to shifting regulatory expectations, reduced funding prospects, and the need to restructure operations following the FDA decision.